 In 2019 alone, there were 421,394 missing juveniles under the age of 18 reported in the United States (NCIC).
 Under the best of circumstances, many police departments often lack the resources, or manpower, or the experience (or all of the above) to deal with the demand of a missing child case.
+A kidnapping investigation deserves an experienced set of eyes.
 That’s why many families opt to hire a private investigator or specialized missing person investigator to conduct an investigation in tandem with law enforcement.

-These independent investigators can offer valuable insight into missing person cases.
+These independent investigators can offer valuable insight into parental abduction or kidnapping investigation.
 Through their licensure, they have access to verified databases for comprehensive fact-finding and lead generation.
 They are not bound by jurisdiction, so they’re free to follow leads wherever they go.
 This means that a lead doesn’t have to go cold, evidence does not have to be lost, and witnesses do not disappear into the ether.
 Their independence provides a strong foundation of objectivity dependent on diverse experience—not professional bias.
 At Lauth, we only charge flat fees for our missing person services, and we support families in their time of crisis.

 It’s estimated that 1,435 kidnappings occur every year, but due in large part to a majority of those being familial abductions, not all have likely been reported.

 The Second National Incidence Studies of Missing, Abducted, Runaway, and Throwaway Children released by the Department of Justice in 2002, spanning the years of 1997-1999, reported that 203,900 of the 797,500 reported missing children in a one-year period were abducted by family members, and 58,200 were abducted by non-relatives.
 115 of those reported cases were classified as stranger abductions.